SLIMM-Lab/prnn3d/README.md

 In this repository you will find the C++ code used for generating the data and training the PRNN models in [2] for archiving purposes.
 An updated version will be released soon with a demonstration of PRNNs for the 3D micromodel with the Eindhoven Glassy Polymer (EGP) for describing the matrix and a transversally isotropic hyperelasticity model (Bonet) for the fibers.

-In addition to the source code (`src`), the following datasets for training and testing can be found in the `data`:
+In addition to the source code (`src`), the following datasets for training and testing are made available (`data`):

 - `tr_propgp_080.data`: a set of 1100 **proportional GP** paths in random directions in the unit force vector space;

 The loading function consists of the sum of all prescribed displacements on the micromodel, and, in this set, it changes from one path to another according to a Gaussian Process (GP) with a suitable prior.
-In other words, unloading-reloading can take place at random times for different duration at a fixed direction in the unit force vector space (left).
+In other words, unloading-reloading can take place at random times for different duration at a fixed direction in the unit force vector space.

 - `test_propgp_080.data`: a set of 100 **proportional** paths in random directions in the unit force vector space;